axsh/openvnet/docs/InstallGuide.md

 ```

 Create 2 LXC guests
-(it may require rsync to be installed)
+(it may require rsync to be installed.
+If it is not installed execute `yum install rsync`)

 ```
 # lxc-create -t centos -n inst1